 We regard the lawful and correct treatment of personal data as critical and integral to the way We work, and to maintain the confidence of those with whom We deal and Our reputation in the industry.

 We (Arthur Edward Associates Limited) are a private limited company incorporated in England & Wales under Company Number 4503542.

 We are committed to complying with the Data Protection Act 2018 and the EU General Data Protection Regulation (“GDPR”) for the purposes of data protection and privacy.

 As a person of interest either as a potential client, candidate or associate, We take your privacy and the protection of your personal data very seriously.

-If you do not formally provide consent, We will be legally obliged to remove you from Our database and shall no longer able to do business with you, inform you of industry events, activities and opportunities.
+If you request it, We will be legally obliged to remove you from Our database and shall no longer be able to do business with you, inform you of industry events, activities and opportunities.

 Regarding that information which we may collect from you, We use the GDPR definition of personal data.
 This is defined as:– “ any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”